Shopify vs. WooCommerce: Which shop is better?

 1. You want to get started quickly

-2. You have no technical team
+2. You don't have a technical team

-3. You sell primarily through social media
+3. You primarily sell via social media.

 Shopify's integration with Instagram, TikTok, and Facebook is industry-leading.
 Social commerce is seamlessly integrated.